{{flagHref}}

 Introduction to the Hall Effect

-The Hall effect occurs when a magnetic field is applied perpendicular to the electrical current flow in a conductor.
-This interaction results in a measurable voltage, known as the Hall voltage, across the material.
-The Hall coefficient is a fundamental parameter that characterises this phenomenon and provides information about the charge carriers in the material.
+The Hall effect is produced by applying a magnetic field perpendicular to the direction of electric current flow in a conductor.
+This interaction produces a detectable voltage, the Hall voltage, in the material.
+The Hall coefficient is an intrinsic parameter that describes this effect and offers information about the charge carriers in the material.

-The Hall coefficient (R_H) is calculated using the following formula:
+The Hall coefficient (R_H) is defined by the formula:

 R_H = E_H / (J * B)